-If parents/guardians or student has a grievance it should be discussed informally with the teacher, Headmaster, coach, or staff member directly involved in the matter.
+Process Guidance Stage 1 If parents/guardians or student has a Informal discussions should resolve the vast grievance it should be discussed informally majority of grievances.
+NOTE: Grievance or with the teacher, Headmaster, coach, or staff member directly involved in the matter.
 ACA hopes that the majority of concerns will be resolved at this stage.